wombleton/gitlaw-nz/acts/I/International Terrorism (Emergency Powers) Act 1987.md

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000\.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who acts in contravention of [section 18][22].
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who acts in contravention of [section 18][22].

     (4) It is a defence to a charge under subsection (1)(a) if the court is satisfied that---